 Storge is a familiar form of love that's often instinctual.
-It may be seen in a powerful connection a parent feels for their children as soon as they're born or the intimate bond best friends have.
+It may be seen in a powerful connection a parent feels for their children as soon as they're born, between individuals in the family, or the intimate bond best friends have.

 Also called affectionate love, philia is often marked by deep feelings between friends or family.
 Philia is a platonic love that may feel as intimate as the love felt in a romantic relationship.
 It was considered by the Greeks to be a deep form of love because it related to people who felt that they were, in all ways, equals.

-The Greeks differentiated between philautia, which they considered healthy self-love, and narcissism, which can be thought of as a love of oneself to the exclusion of others.
+The Greeks differentiated between philautia, which they considered healthy self-love or self-compassion, and narcissism, which can be thought of as a love of oneself to the exclusion of others.

 Philautia may cause healthy positivity about yourself and offer love and affection to yourself in the same way you would to someone else.
 You might choose to practice self-love by creating a self-care routine, tending to your mental health, or indulging in activities you enjoy.

 Considered an unhealthy type of love, mania may be characterized by jealousy, obsession, or possessiveness.
-Mania may be present when one romantic partner is more attached than the other or if a couple develops a co-dependent relationship.
-Mania love is not to be confused with the symptom of mania often experienced in bipolar disorder.
+Obsessive love, mania, may be present when one romantic partner is more attached than the other or if a couple develops a co-dependent relationship.
+Mania love is not to be confused with the symptoms of mania often experienced in bipolar disorder.

 With this type of love, you may notice that you act differently when you're afraid of losing someone.
 Mania can come from a place of low self-esteem or other individual concerns, or it could mean that a healthy form of love is missing.